The peer review process is described on the website of JMIR journal - click on the Peer Review Process e.g., Peer Review Process for JMIR.

 Decision B, C, or D means that the author is supposed to respond to the reviewer comments and upload a revision.
 See How do I respond to reviewer comments and upload a revised manuscript?

-It is JMIR policy to avoid assigning new reviewers in round 2 (3, 4, ...).
+It is JMIR Publications policy to avoid assigning new reviewers in round 2 (3, 4, ...), except in rare circumstances and at the discretion of the handling editor, Editor-in-Chief, or Scientific Editor.
 If reviewers from the previous round are not available (no response or decline to re-review), then it is the task of the editor to evaluate if the comments have been addressed satisfactorily.